esr360/Kayzen-GS/README.md

 > Kayzen GS is a powerful framework for building responsive grid systems.
 Built using Sass and based off inline-block columns, Kayzen GS is a one of a kind framework suitable for any project.

-Some of the core features of Kayzen GS are:
+Some of the core features of Kayzen GS include:

 * Specify any number of columns
 * Infinitely nestable rows
 * Easily set vertical/horizontal align
 * Create semantic rows and columns
 * Uses inline-block columns
+* Specify column/row selector names
 * Specify gutter width
 * Multiple column types
 * Reverse column order